Tyler Deric: Houston Dynamo

 Deric missed the first 6 games of 2016 with an abdominal strain.
 Deric made his first appearance of the season on April 23 against the Columbus Crew, a game in which he saw a red card.
 He then spent 1 game with the Dynamo's USL affiliate Rio Grande Valley FC before making 8 starts for the Dynamo.
 He suffered another abdominal strain injury in practice that made him miss 5 games.
 Deric returned to RGVFC to regain match fitness, but he suffered an elbow injury in his first appearance.
 He would miss the rest of the season.

 Deric returned from injury in time to start the 2017 season.
 He started the first 5 games before getting benched in favor of Joe Willis.
 Deric regained his starting spot after 7 weeks on the bench and got a 1–1 draw against FC Dallas in his first game back.
 Deric had a strong end of the season, winning 2 of the final 3 games with 2 of them being clean sheets, to lead the Dynamo into the playoffs for the first time since 2013.
 His performances earned him the MLS Player of the Month award for October.
 In the 2017 MLS Cup Playoffs, Deric had clean sheet in the Dynamo's 1–0 win over Sporting Kansas City in the knockout round and another clean sheet in their 0–0 first leg draw with Portland Timbers in the first leg of the Western Conference Semi Finals.
-Deric was suspended by the league indefinitely on October 31, 2017 following his arrest for domestic violence, forcing him to miss the rest of the playoffs.
+Deric was suspended by the league indefinitely on October 31, 2017, following his arrest for domestic violence, forcing him to miss the rest of the playoffs.

 Deric's suspension ended and was reinstated by MLS on July 5, 2018.
 He was loaned to RGVFC and made his first appearance in over 8 months on July 22, a 0–0 draw with Swope Park Rangers.
 Deric would start 2 games for the Dynamo before the end of the year.

 Deric started the season as the backup to Joe Willis and made a few appearances with RGVFC.
 He made his first appearance of the season for the Dynamo on June 11 in a 3–2 win over Austin Bold in the US Open Cup.
-Deric would make his first of 5 straight MLS starts on July 17, a 5–0 defeat to Atlanta United.
+Deric would make his first of 5 straight MLS starts on July 17, a 5–0 defeat to Atlanta United FC.
 Houston would win only one of those 5 games before switching back to Willis.
 However, Deric would start the final 2 games of the season for the Dynamo.
 On November 21, the Dynamo declined the option on Deric's contract, making him a free agent.